terzicaglar/LaserArena/README.md

 # LaserArena

-Java GUI for puzzle game [Laser Maze](https://www.thinkfun.com/products/laser-maze/).
+Desktop application of Thinkfun’s [Lazer Maze™](https://www.thinkfun.com/products/laser-maze/) board game.
 Game rules can be reached from [here.](https://www.thinkfun.com/wp-content/uploads/2013/09/Laser-1014-Instructions.pdf)

 All images, levels, and other relevant game contents are copyrighted by ThinkFun, Inc. This is an open-source implementation of a game that I like to play.